Customized Hair Growth Kit - 60% OFF get started

 Shop all products

 Most women over 40 experience hair thinning at a higher rate, but factors like bad styling habits and stress are the leading cause of hair loss in women in their 20s and 30s.
 Female pattern baldness can begin at any point during the reproductive years; some severe cases have even been noted during early puberty.
-If you're genetically predisposed to hair fall, it can also begin as early as your teens.
+If you're genetically predisposed to hair fall, it can begin as early as your teens.

 While female pattern baldness is an irreversible genetic condition, not all hair loss is caused by this ailment.
 If hair loss is caused by external factors like stress, diet, or over-styling, lifestyle changes can often rectify it unless the follicles have been severely damaged.
 Telogen effluvium, a common cause of hair loss in women, is the excessive shedding of hairs in the telogen phase (resting phase) after trauma, shock, or extreme stress to the system.
 This type of hair loss is temporary.
 With proper hair care and hair products, strands will often grow back within a few months.
 The available methods to help promote hair growth include: